Anoka Technical College

-Anoka Technical College is a public 2-year technical college in Anoka, Minnesota.
-It was founded in 1968 and is a member of the Minnesota State Colleges and Universities system.
+Anoka Technical College is a public two-year technical college in Anoka, Minnesota, founded in 1967.
+The school is a member of the Minnesota State Colleges and Universities system.

 History

+Beginning July 2011, Anoka Technical College and Anoka-Ramsey Community College, which has campuses in Coon Rapids and Cambridge, share a single president as part of an effort to better serve students in the area of the northern suburbs of Minneapolis–Saint Paul served by the two schools.

 Dr. Kent Hanson has been serving as president of Anoka-Ramsey Community College since 2013.
-Beginning July 2011, Anoka Technical College and Anoka-Ramsey Community College, which has campuses in Coon Rapids and Cambridge, are aligned under one president to better serve students in the northern suburbs of the Twin Cities.

 Academics

 Academic programs at the college generally fall into the following categories: